sreyas40/simple_app/README.md

 # simple_app
-this is a non-interactive app consisiting of a logo and few lines of text
+this is a non interactive app consisiting of a logo and few lines of text